Endpoint Detection & Response

 Beyond Alert Triage

-- Detection Engineering: Custom rules built for your environment
+- Detection engineering: Custom rules built for your environment

-- Runbook Documentation: Every detection has a documented response procedure
+- Runbook documentation: Every detection has a documented response procedure

 Investigation Transparency